-- Upon first offence, the offending driver shall be placed behind the last qualified car in class for the next race. - b) Upon second offence, the offending driver shall be excluded from the next qualifying session.
+- a) Upon first offence, the offending driver shall lose their top 2 fastest laps in Qualifying. - b) Upon second offence, the offending driver shall be excluded from the next qualifying session.
 If all qualifying has already occurred, the driver shall start from pit out, last in line to depart. - c) Upon third offence, the offending driver shall be excluded from the event, and recommendation shall be made to CASC-OR to suspend competition privileges for at least 3 months.